Rockvale, Tennessee

 Rockvale is an unincorporated community and census-designated place in Rutherford County, Tennessee.
+The ZIP Code for Rockvale is 37153.

 The 2020 population of the CDP was 1,279.

 Geography

 The latitude of Rockvale is 35.757N.
 The longitude is -86.531W.

 Snail Shell Cave in Rockvale is a large and biologically important cave owned and managed by the Southeastern Cave Conservancy.
 The cave system drains over 100 mi2 of land and the water re-emerges at a major spring on the Stones River.

 Education

-Rockvale is home to two schools, Rockvale Middle School for grades 6–8, and Rockvale Elementary school for grades PreK-5.
-In February 2017, the Rutherford County Commission approved construction of Rockvale High School.
-After 45 years since the high school studies were moved to Riverdale High School, construction will begin on a two-story structure behind the Rockvale Middle School at the cost of approximately $59 million.
-The new Rockvale High School is expected to be open for classes in August 2019.
+Rockvale is home to three schools, Rockvale High School for grades 9-12, Rockvale Middle School for grades 6–8, and Rockvale Elementary school for grades PreK-5.